MartinVerges/womolin-waterlevel/README.md

 After I have long found on the market for camping nothing that is on the one hand affordable and on the other hand also technically good, I have started the development of my own tank sensor.

-Thanks to the ESP32 this can be queried in the future directly via WLAN or Bluetooth (work in progress).
+Thanks to the ESP32 this can be queried directly via WLAN or Bluetooth.
+In addition MQTT, the sensor value can be pushed into an MQTT broker.

 ## Focus of this Project